5 best places to live in Cornwall

 What are the best towns in Cornwall?

 Cornwall offers the perfect mix of relaxed beach living, vibrant communities and towns with rich and exciting histories.
-If you’re planning on making the move but don’t know where to look, let us take the stress out of your search.
+If you’re planning on making the move but don’t know where to look, let us take the stress out of your search as we run down some of the best locations in Cornwall.

 Newquay offers some of the best days out in Cornwall